Two million fewer sales in physical stores during Black Friday weekend, according to the BankServ data

 This was reflected in the data we saw as the traditional Black Friday rolled around.

-According to data out of BankServAfrica, in-store card purchases on November 27 numbered just under five million, a decrease of 30% compared to 2019.
+According to data out of BankServAfrica, in-store card purchases on November 27 numbered just under 5-million, a decrease of 30% compared with 2019.
 Online transactions spiked by more than 60% to just below 870,000 sales in total.
 This represented an increase of 300,000 extra online sales.

-There were two million fewer sales in physical stores according to the BankServ data.
+There were 2-million fewer sales in physical stores according to the BankServ data.

 Looking specifically at Absa data: